Couple demands Shs600m from church over cancelled wedding

 Reverend Canon Awodi explained that the church had received an objection to the marriage of the couple from Ms Kemigisha claiming that she was legally married to Muhwezi since 2001.
 The Church said it couldn’t proceed with the said marriage since Ms Kemigisha had complained that the issues relating to the custody of their two children hadn’t been resolved.

-Warning that, “Going ahead with this wedding prior to the matters being resolved shall be an illegality.”

-The couple’s lawyers note that it is a result of this directive, their wedding was cancelled.
+The couple’s lawyers note that it is a result of this directive, that their wedding was cancelled.

 “As the result of the said acts, our clients went through mental breakdown, anguish and devastation plus being named thieves from people who have given contributions for their wedding reception.
 Our clients believe they are entitled to damages from you for your acts and omissions,” says Tumwesigye in the demand notice.